-Proposition 1 Summary.
+Proposition 1 Summary:

 The Behavioral Health Infrastructure Bond Act of 2024 - authorizes \$6.38 billion in General Obligation bonds for supportive housing and behavioral health treatment beds:

-- \$1.99 billion in loans/grants for permanent supportive housing for homeless populations: - \$1.065 billion for loans or grants for veterans or their households who are homeless, chronically homeless or at risk of homelessness. - \$922 million for loans or grants (not specifically for veterans) for people who are homeless, chronically homeless, or at risk of homelessness AND are living with a "behavioral health challenge" (includes, but is not limited to, serious mental illness or substance use disorder (SUD)). - Allows for conversion, rehabilitation, or new construction of facilities. - \$4.39 billion as grants for the continuum of behavioral health (BH) treatment resources: - \$1.5 billion to be awarded to cities, counties, and tribal entities as grants under the Behavioral Health Continuum Infrastructure Program (BHCIP) - specifies \$30 million to be designated to tribal entities. - Up to \$2.89 billion for additional grants under BHCIP, without specifying awardees - cities, counties, and tribes are not precluded from applying for these grants. - Grants to be administered by the California Department of Health Care Services (DHCS), as specified under BHCIP "to eligible entities to construct, acquire, and rehabilitate real estate assets or to invest in needed infrastructure to expand the continuum of BH treatment resources to build new capacity or expand existing capacity for short-term crisis stabilization, acute and subacute care, crisis residential, community-based mental health residential, SUD residential, peer respite, community and outpatient BH services, and other clinically enriched longer-term treatment and rehabilitation options for persons with BH disorders in the least restrictive and least costly setting."
+- \$1.99 billion in loans/grants for permanent supportive housing for homeless populations: - \$1.065 billion for loans or grants for veterans or their households who are homeless, chronically homeless or at risk of homelessness. - \$922 million for loans or grants (not specifically for veterans) for people who are homeless, chronically homeless, or at risk of homelessness AND are living with a "behavioral health challenge" (includes, but is not limited to, serious mental illness or substance use disorder (SUD)). - $\circ$ $\;$ Allows for conversion, rehabilitation, or new construction of facilities. - Specifies the Department of Housing and Community Development (HCD), in coordination with the California Department of Veterans Affairs (CalVet) for the grants for veterans, shall determine the methodology and distribution of the funds. - \$4.39 billion as grants for the continuum of behavioral health (BH) treatment resources: - \$1.5 billion to be awarded to cities, counties, and tribal entities as grants under the Behavioral Health Continuum Infrastructure Program (BHCIP) - specifies \$30 million to be designated to tribal entities. - Up to \$2.89 billion for additional grants under BHCIP, without specifying awardees cities, counties, and tribes are not precluded from applying for these grants. - Grants to be administered by the California Department of Health Care Services (DHCS), as specified under BHCIP "to eligible entities to construct, acquire, and rehabilitate real estate assets or to invest in needed infrastructure to expand the continuum of BH treatment resources to build new capacity or expand existing capacity for short-term crisis stabilization, acute and subacute care, crisis residential, community-based mental health residential, SUD residential, peer respite, community and outpatient BH services, and other clinically enriched longer-term treatment and rehabilitation options for persons with BH disorders in the least restrictive and least costly setting."